geo-martino/aiorequestful/docs/guides/response.status.rst

 A :py:class:`.StatusHandler` should not be used directly to handle responses.
 The aim of a :py:class:`.StatusHandler` is to be passed to the :py:class:`.RequestHandler` to handle responses there.

-Each :py:class:`.StatusHandler` should be built to accept the method of call as per the :py:class:`.RequestHandler` method quoted below.
+Each :py:class:`.StatusHandler` should be built to accept the args and kwargs as per the :py:class:`.RequestHandler` method quoted below.

 .. literalinclude:: /../aiorequestful/request.py